 For me, I’d rather do the latter!
 Not ignore my ‘areas of development’ but not expect to ‘cure’ myself.
 Instead, I think it’s best to get coaching from someone who has those Talents, so I don’t do anything stupid.

-Better still, what about if I could work with that person(s) to help balance my skills in work, and perhaps even in life.
+Better still, what about if I could work and collaborate with that person(s) to help balance my skills in work, and perhaps even in life.
 Oooh, that would be cool!…

 And If By Magic… meet my Yin